cjbutcher/portify-client-api-docs/source/includes/bank_connections/_bank_connection.md

 Field | Description
 --------- | -----------
-id | The unique identifier for this perk redemption client_identifier | Your unique identifier for this user created_at | The datetime for the bank connection
+id | The unique identifier for the bank connection client_identifier | Your unique identifier for this user created_at | The datetime for the bank connection